WESC students shine at Ten Tors 2018

 21 May 2018

-Six WESC Foundation students have taken part in this year’s Ten Tors Jubilee Challenge on Saturday 12th May on Dartmoor.
+Six WESC Foundation students have taken part in Jubilee Challenge at Ten Tors 2018 on Saturday 12th May on Dartmoor.

 The six intrepid visually impaired youngsters, five of whom were completing the challenge for the first time, arrived at Okehampton Camp, Dartmoor on the afternoon of the 11th May in readiness for the big day, supported by 14 WESC staff and volunteers.